-It is the student's responsibility to find their own clinical site.
-In addition, the student is also responsible for paying for any fees that the clinical site may ask (ex.
-Background test, drug test..etc.).
+It will be the student's responsibility to for finding their own clinical site.
 Each student will obtain the official Professional Practice Experience (PPE) Manual during the Spring semester that precedes the student's eligibility for AHMS 275 HIT Professional Practice Experience coursework.
 The student will need to read, sign and return the "contract" page of this manual during Week 1 of their registration into AHMS 275 HIT Professional Practice Experience.